 Retail companies are undergoing major competition from foreign e-commerce players as the digital market keeps growing.
-These revolutionize logistics concepts with options like next-day delivery, the guarantee of having the goods on the shelf and the offer of a wide-range of products.
-In addition companies are able to better understand customer behaviour, create seamless omni-channel sales methods, and facilitate the customer experience throughout the entire purchasing cycle.
+They revolutionize logistics concepts by offering next-day delivery, in-stock guarantee and a wide range of products, while better understanding customers’ behavior and experience throughout the entire purchasing cycle.

 In addition to these direct value contributions, there is also the need to protect customer information that impacts their privacy (GDPR) and payment data (PCI-DSS).

 Retail companies have invested heavily in customer flow monitoring, logistics and payment tools.
 Despite everything, they are still dependent on their intrinsic resilience, their level of cyber protection and the associated technological debt (obsolescence).

 Types of threats

 A retail company receives a malicious file containing a ransomware program such as Petya, Bad Rabbit, WannaCry.
 The file is opened by employees, executed and spread over networks.
 Computers are encrypted, including cash register lines, workstations, logistics preparations and order management servers.
 The company is unable to collect customers (loss of revenue), meet delivery deadlines and the incident has an impact on its image.

 Information about orders and customer files are accessible without authentication from an e-commerce site due to a vulnerability.
 This flaw is discovered by a cybersecurity researcher.
 The incident causes a closure of the e-commerce site during the investigations, a probable audit of the National Commission on Informatics and Liberty (CNIL)

 , the sending of a letter to each customer whose data has potentially been impacted, a loss of reputation and trust from customers and a legal impact with a risk of a fine potentially amounting to up to 4% of annual turnover.